MRoth1910/Vesperale-Romanum/README.md

 - Finish [table of moveable feasts and perpetual Roman calendar](https://github.com/MRoth1910/Kalendarium) (and insert it into the main PDF)
 - Add/correct LaTeX sectioning commands and add/change headers; correct `pageref` and `label` [(See this thread ](https://groups.google.com/g/gregorio-users/c/WPbwsmIqHrc/m/-Z9RxtYTAgAJ)) which will produce a completed draft.
 - Proofread completed book(s).
-- Along the way: we need someone who is a real LaTeX expert to help, particularly with the Katable of moveable feasts (which has different requirements than the main project and is quite complex), sectioning commands, widows/orphans (in the proper of saints epecially, the date, the feast name, and the rank plus the text cannot be separated over two pages);
+- Along the way: we need someone who is a real LaTeX expert to help, particularly with the table of moveable feasts (which has different requirements than the main project and is quite complex), sectioning commands, widows/orphans (in the proper of saints epecially, the date, the feast name, and the rank plus the text cannot be separated over two pages), spacing of elements on pages (e.g. scores should not stretch too much, and we shouldn't have too much white space between a title and a following score)
-  - someone to design a cover;
+  - someone to design a cover (that is, someone who knows how to use software to do it correctly, taking into account the spine etc.)
-  - someone familiar with Latin to proofread rubrics (mostly taken from the Vaticana, but occasionally emended from the LA) and to help expand abbreviations if this is deemed necessary;
+  - a skilled Latinist to proofread rubrics (mostly taken from the Vaticana, but occasionally emended from the LA) and to help expand abbreviations if this is deemed necessary;
-  - someone familiar specifically with syllable divisions in the preconciliar Latin breviary/missal and chant books (should the collects follow the chant or should they follow the missal?
+  - an expert (cleric or monk, probably) familiar with syllable divisions in the preconciliar Latin breviary/missal and chant books (should the collects follow the chant or should they follow the missal?
 Desclée carefully avoids this problem for the most part.)
   -  Since the chants are not being restored, a musicologist seems overkill, but a monk of Fontgombault or one of its foundations as well as a priest from a traditional community who sings Vespers regularly would be helpful.
-    -  Ditto consultations with a monk of Solesmes or a monk or nun of another abbey that has experience with using LuaLaTeX to make an entire book (particularly with Gregorio).
+    -  Ditto consultations with a monk of Solesmes or a monastic of another abbey that has experience with using LuaLaTeX to make an entire book (particularly with Gregorio).

 # Fonts and other things